Ukerewe Island

 Rubya Forest.
 Rubya Forest is the largest forest in the district.
 It is a very peaceful place with a fascinating environment.

-Also in the forest’s area are fishing activity area and a natural Beach on Lake Victoria.
+Also in the forest’s area are fishing activity areas and a natural Beach on Lake Victoria.
 It takes about 50 minutes by car to reach the place from Nansio.

 Rutare Hill.
-We can climb Rutare Hill which is great for viewing the scenery of Ukerewe.
+We can climb Rutare Hill, which offers excellent views of Ukerewe’s scenery.
 It takes an hour by bicycle to reach the Hill.

 Cultural Tour.
-These can include traditional dance shows, visit traditional Healers, visit local families, trips to meet Farmers on their Fields, and Preparation and eating local food.
+These can include traditional dance shows, visits to conventional Healers, visits to local families, trips to meet Farmers on their Fields, and preparing and eating local food.

-I will be very happy to tell you everything about the life of the Kerewe people.
+I would be happy to share everything about the life of the Kerewe people.

 Dancing Stone of Ukara Island.
-Ukara Island is the home to ‘dancing stone.
-It has cultural and traditional values for the Kara people.
+Ukara Island is the home of the ‘dancing stone.
+It reflects the cultural and traditional values of the Kara people.

-The island is also a good place to cycle as no cars.
+The island is also a good place to cycle as there are no cars.

 It takes about three hours to get to the island from Nansio.

-Note: It is impossible to go and come back on the same day because you may be late for the ferry backs to Ukerewe.
+Note: It is not possible to return the same day, as you may be late for the ferry back to Ukerewe.

 Cycling.
-Ukerewe Island is a good place to cycle in, especially in villages where no more traffic.
-When you do, you get a chance to view the natural beauty of the villages.
+Ukerewe Island is a good place to cycle, especially in villages where traffic is minimal.
+When you do, you have the opportunity to see the natural beauty of the villages.

-Visit local Primary School.
-A visit to local schools is a great way to understand more about the education system of Tanzania.
+Visit a local Primary School.
+A visit to local schools is a great way to understand Tanzania’s education system better.

-The local children are very keen to ask you some questions about the education system in your country.
+The local children are eager to ask you questions about the education system in your country.

 Chief’s palace.
-In Bukindo village is the chief’s Palace which used to be the most magnificent building on the island.
+In Bukindo village is the chief’s Palace, which was once the most magnificent building on the island.

-In the palace are drums that were used as means of communication between the ruled and the ruler.
+In the palace, drums were used as a means of communication between the ruled and the ruler.

 It takes about 53 minutes to reach the Palace by cycling.